Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 un-encrypted channels in terms of such options as filtering (or lack thereof), DNSSEC validation, etc.

-### Impact on DNS Privacy Service Operators
+### Impact of Encryption on DNS Monitoring

 DNS Privacy Threats:

-* Increased use of encryption impacts operator ability to manage their network [@!RFC8404]
+* Increased use of encryption impacts operator ability to manage their network [@!RFC8404].

 Many monitoring solutions for DNS traffic rely on the plain text nature of this traffic and work by intercepting traffic on the wire, either using a